dhairs/College-Notes/Semesters/Fall 2024 Semester/CS 439 - Principles of Computing Systems/Memory Management/Virtual Addresses.md

 As a result, each process has the belief, the illusion, that it has access to all the memory on the system.

-Virtual processes of different process are independent.
+Virtual addresses of different processes are independent.
 Two or more may have the same mappings between them.